dibyendumajumdar/C/docs/ctour.md

 operator.
 To	make  use  of the requirement, the following macros are provided.

-F*   the first operand must have the form *X.  If in partic-
+F*   the first operand must have the form *X.  If in
-     ular  it  has  the  form *(Y + c), for some constant c, then code is produced which places the value  of  Y  in the  current  register.
+     particular  it  has  the  form *(Y + c), for some constant c, then code is produced which places the value  of  Y  in the  current  register.
 Otherwise,  code  is produced which loads X into the current register.